parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 4) Scroll down to the **Block Public Access settings for this bucket** section.
 Deselect the blue checkbox at the top and select the bottom 2 checkboxes.
 Then check the box underneath the warning symbol to acknowledge your changes to the public access settings

+>**NOTE:** We turn on Public Access so that we can upload our files from the bucket directly to public websites like NCBI (*e.g.*, we will be uploading result files from our bucket to the Genome Data Viewer later today).
+By default, you should keep your bucket from Public Access unless you explicitly need it

 ![img8](doc_images/img8.jpg){:width="60%"}

 5) Ignore the rest of the settings and scroll to the bottom of the page.
 Click the orange **Create Bucket** button.